 - Increased use of alcohol, tobacco, or other drugs

-People with preexisting mental health conditions should continue with their treatment plans during an emergency and monitor for any new symptoms.
+People with preexisting mental health conditions should continue with their treatment plans and monitor for any new symptoms.
 Call New Vista’s 24-Hour Helpline 1.800.928.8000 if stress reactions interfere with your daily activities for several days in a row.